Jordan & Jordan is comprised of dedicated and knowledgeable industry professionals working under the guidance of our seasoned management team.

 Tom holds a BS degree in Mathematics from Saint Peter's College and a MS in Industrial Administration from Union College in Schenectady, NY.

-Barry Raskin, Managing Director, Management Consulting
+Barry Raskin, Managing Director, Market Data

 Prior to joining J&J, Barry spent 28 years as the Managing Director of the Americas for SIX Financial Information and performed a similar role at GBST, a financial software firm.
 Barry is a member of the Inside Market Data Hall of Fame and has been a frequent industry panelist and speaker at various venues.
 He holds a Bachelor of Science degree from Cornell University and an MBA in Finance from the University of Buffalo.

-Chris Montagnino, Director of Compliance Services
+Chris Montagnino, Managing Director, Compliance Services

 Chris provides deep insight into regulatory compliance policies, requirements, and challenges gained from twenty years’ experience across the surveillance and reporting landscape for buy-side and sell-side firms in financial services.
 Currently, Chris is managing a comprehensive market access review for a client providing recommendations for improvements to system controls and procedures.